emcangi/bluejay/README.md

   - Photochemical equilibrium functions
 - **Crosssections.jl**: Functions which load cross section data and populate the dictionary of cross sections.
 Note, the J rates are hard-coded in as lists of reactants and products at this time due to the many different ways they are handled.
 This may be improvable/automatable in the future.
 - **FileIO.jl**: Anything that involves getting info out of or writing info into a file, including saving the model results and parameter logs.
 - **JuliaODEsolver.jl**: Optional submodule with functions to utilize the Julia ODE solvers.
-Not presently used in our work as the Gear solver (included in the `convege_new_file` script) works better.
+Not presently used in our work as the Gear solver (included in the `convege_new_file.jl` script) works better.
 - **Plotting.jl**: Functions which make plots for showing model inputs, model evolution, and results.
 - **ReactionNetwork.jl**: Everything needed to ingest an Excel spreadsheet of reaction rate data and turn it into a symbolic chemical network for Julia to read.
 Also includes functions which calculate enthapies of reaction and modify a reaction rate spreadsheet.
 These functions are NOT called by the model directly and MUST be run by the user when establishing a new simulation, say, for a new planet, because escape energy changes with different gravities.
 - **UnitConversions.jl**: Some basic unit conversions relevant to planetary atmospheres and water budgets.